cosinekitty/sapphire/doc/Echo.md

 This means the usable range of the V/OCT input port is $\pm \log_2(10) \approx \pm3.32$ octaves, and thus the same number of volts.
 Voltages outside that range are valid but are clamped to the range.

-The reason V/OCT is more agile is that you can immediately change its value and the delay time will immediately start to adjust toward that new value (think of a physical tape drive with angular momentum speeding up or slowing down the reels/capstans).
+The reason V/OCT is more agile is that you can immediately change its value and the delay time will immediately start to adjust toward that new value (think of a physical tape drive whose reels have angular momentum that limits how quickly you can speed up or slow down the playback rate).

 However, in CLOCK mode, Echo never knows the pace has changed until it receives the next pulse.
 Echo thus knows later that the pace has changed, compared to V/OCT mode, thus delaying its corrective response.